-2.8.1 Each Self-Handlers and GHSP must allow the CAAM (Ground Handling Unit) to inspect its operation, personnel, facilities, equipment, manuals, records and documents at any time to determine the Self-Handlers and GHSP compliance with this section.

-- 2.8.2 Each Self-Handlers and GHSP shall at the request of a CAAM Ground Handling Inspector, allow the GHI and provide the equipment necessary to conduct any inspections, including unannounced inspections, or conduct tests of Ground Handling facilities, equipment or operating procedures at the aerodrome to determine compliance with applicable section of the CAD for the purpose of ensuring the safety of the operations. - 2.8.3 Each Self-Handlers and GHSP must allow GHI access to any part of the Ground Handling facilities, equipment or records for the purposes of item 2.6.1 of this section. - 2.8.4 Each Self-Handlers and GHSP shall allow the GHI to make special inspections to ensure aviation safety: - a) as soon as practicable after any accident or incident; - b) during the period of construction or repair of Ground Handling facilities or equipment that is critical to the safety of Ground Handling operation and - c) of any other Ground Handling conditions that could affect aviation safety. - 2.8.5 Subject to item 2.6.1 under this section, the CAAM shall delegate GHI to conduct safety inspections or authorise approved persons to do so on its behalf. - 2.8.6 The CAAM: - a) Shall give reasonable notice of any tests or inspections to be conducted to the Self-Handlers and GHSP; and - b) Shall carry out the tests or inspections within and at a reasonable time. - 2.8.7 Where unannounced inspections are to be conducted by the GHI, item 2.8.6(a) under this section does not apply. - 2.8.8 The Audit/Inspection finding response format are specified in Attachment D of CAGM 6010...
+- 2.8.1 Each Self-Handlers and GHSP's must allow the CSI to inspect its operation, personnel, facilities, equipment, manuals, records, and documents at any time to determine the Self-Handler and GHSP compliance with this section. - 2.8.2 Each Self-Handlers and GHSP's shall at the request of a CAAM Ground Handling Inspector, allow the GHI and provide the equipment necessary to conduct any inspections, including unannounced inspections, or conduct tests of Ground Handling facilities, equipment, or operating procedures at the aerodrome to determine compliance with the applicable section of this CAD to ensure the safety of the operations. - 2.8.3 Each Self-Handlers and GHSP's must allow GHI access to any part of the Ground Handling facilities, equipment, or records for the purposes of item 2.8.1 of this section. - 2.8.4 Each Self-Handlers and GHSP's shall allow the GHI to make special inspections to ensure aviation safety: - a) As soon as practicable after any accident or incident; - b) During the period of construction or repair of Ground Handling facilities or equipment that is critical to the safety of Ground Handling operation and - c) Of any other Ground Handling conditions that could affect aviation safety. - 2.8.5 Subject to item 2.8.1 under this section, the CAAM shall delegate GHI to conduct safety inspections or authorise approved persons to do so on its behalf. - 2.8.6 The CAAM: - a) Shall give reasonable notice of any tests or inspections to be conducted to the Self-Handlers and GHSP; and - b) Shall carry out the tests or inspections within and at a reasonable time.